lewisacidic/memoprop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for memoized-property
+about: Suggest an idea for memoprop
 title: 'Feature Request:'
 ---

 - [ ] I have checked the [Issue tracker](../issues) and as far as I can tell, this is not a duplicate issue
-- [ ] I am using the latest version of memoized-property
+- [ ] I am using the latest version of memoprop

 **Is your feature request related to a problem?
 Please describe.**